hypernumbers/learn_elisp_the_hard_way/contents/lesson-5-1-elisp-in-files.rst

 ===========================
-Lesson 5-1 - eLisp In Files
+Lesson 5-1 - Elisp In Files
 ===========================

 ------------
 Introduction
 ------------

 So far we have created emacs functions in the ``.emacs`` file and attached that to menu-bar and the like.
 This is a bit sub-optimal.
-To use eLisp properly we should package up functionality into files and make it easy for them to be added to emacs.
+To use Elisp properly we should package up functionality into files and make it easy for them to be added to emacs.

 Emacs loads files from various libraries.
 It used a global variable called ``load-path`` to work out where to load them from.